mperezfuster/gpdb/gpdb-doc/markdown/analytics/postGIS.html.md

 -   [Usage](#topic7)
 -   [PostGIS Extension Support and Limitations](#postgis_support)

-For information about upgrading PostGIS on Greenplum Database 6 systems, see [Upgrading PostGIS 2.1.5 or 2.5.4](postgis-upgrade.html)

 ## <a id="topic2"></a>About PostGIS

 PostGIS is a spatial database extension for PostgreSQL that allows GIS (Geographic Information Systems) objects to be stored in the database.
 The Greenplum PostGIS extension includes support for GiST-based R-Tree spatial indexes, and functions for analysis and processing of GIS objects.